OSU-CS362-F16/362Exercises/templates/hw2/README.md

 To write new test suites, you'll need to mimic the WarmupTest.java class.
 In particular:

- - Your class must extend TestCase
- - Your class must provide method public static Test suite() that mimics the form of WarmupTest.java
- - Each test case method must start with `test`...
+ - Each test case method must begin with @Test

 It is good practice to use a new method for each piece of functionality you might test.
 Similar test cases (e.g., testing a